 Using TeamCity for continuous integration with NodeJS and Grunt

-Warren Buckley documented what we currently use for our front-end build processes and takes us through how to install all those crazy tools!
+Warren Buckley documented what we currently use for our front-end build processes and took us through installing all those crazy tools!

-CogUpdate 2020: Over time, we decided to end our journey with TeamCity and move to the cloud-based Azure DevOps which was closer to our development stack.
-If this is closer to your stack (or you just want to know more) check out our Azure tutorials and other blog posts.
+CogUpdate 2023: Over time, we ended our journey with TeamCity and moved to the cloud-based Azure DevOps closer to our development stack.
+If this is closer to your stack (or you want to know more), check out our Azure tutorials and other blog posts:

 How to Setup a Private NuGet Feed in Azure DevOps Pipelines